-Common uses of URL parameters include pages, languages and subcategories.
-These types of parameters are useful for websites with large catalogues of products or information.
+Common uses of URL parameters include pages, languages, and subcategories.
+These types of parameters are useful for websites with large catalogs of products or information.
 Another common URL parameter type is UTMs, which are used for tracking clicks and traffic from marketing campaigns.

 If you already have a project set up and would like to change your settings, you can do so using the Settings gear: